First-Year Student Requirements to Enter the College of Engineering

 - Register for University Orientation

-- Review major options and requirements, see flowcharts and curriculum guides for undergraduate majors
+- Review program admission and curriculum requirements, see flowcharts and curriculum guides for undergraduate majors

 - Follow-up to be sure all final transcripts (high school, AP, IB, college dual enrollment, etc.) have been submitted to USF